The one and only EIB network rolls on from the Limbaugh Institute for Advanced Conservative Studies.

 They want opposition to Bush on every front.

-They want opposition to Bush on social security.
+They want opposition to Bush on Social Security.

-They want opposition to Bush on private accounts, they want opposition to Bush on the energy plan, opposition to Bush on Gitmo, Abu Ghrab, Iraq, war on terror, and uh, I'm sure they're thinking that this uh this might do it.
+They want opposition to Bush on the energy plan, opposition to Bush on Gitmo, Abu Ghraib, Iraq, war on terror.

 Nobody can blame him.

-Uh if if it happens, they'll blame the people that do it.
+If it happens, they'll blame the people that do it.

 I don't think that's in their vote.